-Generally, all persons on campus should make a report to the Office of Affirmative Action if they know or have reason to believe that discrimination, harassment, or sexual violence has occurred in violation of the University’s anti-discrimination policy (PPM Chapter 3010).
-Under the policy, "supervisors and administrators" are required to contact the Office of Affirmative Action if they have such knowledge.
+Generally, all persons on campus should make a report to the Office of Institutional Equity if they know or have reason to believe that discrimination, harassment, or sexual violence has occurred in violation of the University’s anti-discrimination policy (PPM Chapter 3010).
+Under the policy, "supervisors and administrators" are required to contact the Office of Institutional Equity if they have such knowledge.
 Factual circumstances will determine whether a particular employee is an administrator or supervisor.

 For the purposes of this reporting requirement, "administrators" are management level personnel.
 At Kansas State University, that typically includes department and unit heads, directors, and equal or higher ranking administrators.
 Administrators must report whenever they have knowledge of any potential discrimination, harassment, or sexual violence in violation of the University's policy.

 "Supervisors" are personnel with authority over other employees (such as day-to-day management of employee tasks, or hiring and firing responsibility) or with authority over a particular University environment (such as responsibility for the floor of a residence hall).
 Supervisors must report whenever they have knowledge of possible discrimination, harassment, or sexual violence within their area of supervisory responsibility.
 Supervisors who are also administrators must report whenever they have knowledge of any potential discrimination, harassment, or sexual violence in violation of the University's policy, whether or not it relates to their area of supervisory responsibility.

 Any employee who is unclear about whether s/he is an "administrator" or "supervisor," or who has other questions about the reporting requirements, is welcome to contact this office and/or the Office of Affirmative Action for further clarification.